Israel-Molestina/team-profile-gen/README.md

 ![GitHub license](https://img.shields.io/badge/License-MIT-green)

+## User Story

+AS A manager I WANT to generate a webpage that displays my team's basic info SO THAT I have quick access to their emails and GitHub profiles

 ## Description

 Team Profile Generator is a command-line application that will generate an HTML webpage displaying summaries for a team of employees based on a users input.